 Parallax Background Set

 For this film, we used rear projection to create scrolling backdrops seen through the car’s windows.
 I worked on a team to set dress and troubleshoot the parallax set for multiple scenes.
-I worked primarily on the 3/4 angle shots, jumping off the techniques Carter Chadwick designed for the first loop (the left flat loop).
+I worked primarily on the 3/4 angle shots, jumping off the techniques designed for the first loop (the left flat loop).

 Every change in the camera’s angle dictated a different background loop.
 I worked primarily on the 3/4 angle shots.
 Each new angle brought new challenges and techniques to create the perfect look.
 The three to four rows of looping background panels move at different intervals per frame, creating the illusion of distance.